Girl From Ipanema | Tom Jobim

 The Girl From Ipanema is probably the most famous bossa nova song.
 Not least because of the Netflix series of the same name, the song has been on everyone’s lips again.
-The middle part of the piece in particular is an excursion into the shifting of tonal centers.
+Even if the song is very well known, it cannot necessarily be recommended for entry into the world of Brazilian music.
+While the first part of the song combines a catchy melody with simple jazz chords, the middle part of the piece is an excursion into the shifting of tonal centers.
 It is all the more impressive how easily Joao Gilberto adapts his chord voicings to the complex harmonies.

 Joao Gilberto Bossa Nova Guitar Chords